pingcap/docs-cn/FAQ.md

 #### Does TiDB support the `replace into` syntax?

 Yes.
 But the `load data` does not support the `replace into` syntax.

-#### Does TiDB release space immediately after deleting data?

-None of the `DELETE`, `TRUNCATE` and `DROP` operations release data immediately.
-For the `TRUNCATE` and `DROP` operations, after the TiDB GC (Garbage Collection) time (10 minutes by default), the data is deleted and the space is released.
-For the `DELETE` operation, the data is deleted but the space is not released according to TiDB GC.
-When subsequent data is written into RocksDB and executes `COMPACT`, the space is reused.

 #### Why does the query speed getting slow after deleting data?